-The licensee

-Seller(s) and Buyer(s)
+The undersigned do hereby acknowledge disclosure that: The licensee (Name of Broker and Firm) represents more than one party in this residential real estate transaction as indicated below: .....
+Seller(s) and Buyer(s) .....
 Landlord(s) and Tenant(s).

-The undersigned do hereby acknowledge disclosure that:

 The undersigned understand that the foregoing dual agent or representative may not disclose to either client or such client's designated agent or representative any information that has been given to the dual agent or representative by the other client within the confidence and trust of the brokerage relationship except for that information which is otherwise required or permitted by Article 3 (§ 54.1-2130 et seq.) of Chapter 21 of Title 54.1 of the Code of Virginia to be disclosed.

-The principal or supervising broker has assigned

-to act as Designated Agent or Representative

-(broker or salesperson)

-for the one party as indicated below:

-[] Seller(s) [] Buyer(s) [] Landlord(s) [] Tenant(s)

-As a (select one):

-[] standard agent [] limited service agent [] independent contractor to act as Designated Agent or Representative

-(broker or salesperson)
+The principal or supervising broker has assigned .....to act as Designated Agent or Representative (broker or salesperson) for the one party as indicated below: [ ] Seller(s) [ ] Buyer(s) [ ] Landlord(s) [ ] Tenant(s) As a (select one): [ ] standard agent [ ] limited service agent [ ] independent contractor ..... to act as Designated Agent or Representative (broker or salesperson)

-for the other party as indicated below:

-[] Seller(s) [] Buyer(s) [] Landlord(s) [] Tenant(s)

-As a (select one):

-[] standard agent [] limited service agent [] independent contractor

-The undersigned by signing this notice do hereby acknowledge their consent to the disclosed dual representation by the licensee.

-DateName (One Party)

-DateName (One Party)

-DateName (Other Party)

-D (N (O(1 D ())

-DateName (Other Party)